Ashe/ashe.github.io/data/content/blog/2022/11/Notakto-A-Haskell-Game-With-Apecs-And-Raylib.md

 newtype PositionComponent = Position RL.Vector3 deriving (Show, Eq)

--- Function for automatically creating n boards across the x axis, call from intialisation -- Note: Thanks to our position component, you could create all sorts of patterns! createBoards :: Int -> System World () createBoards n = do
+-- Initialisation system for automatically creating n boards across the x axis -- Note: Thanks to our position component, you could create all sorts of patterns! createBoards :: Int -> System World () createBoards n = do